Vehicle Charging Stations

 The electric vehicle revolution is underway.
 With virtually every major automaker introducing electric vehicles (PEV), there will be as many as 20 EV models in the next year.
-The question isn’t “Are they coming”, but “how available will charging stations will be when they get here?”
-The Chevy Volt and the Nissan Leaf are basically here and more are on the way.
+The question isn't “Are they coming?” but "How available will charging stations be when they get here?"
+The Chevy Volt and the Nissan Leaf are basically here, and more are on the way.

 Charging Station Terminology